LagoLunatic/dsvrandom/README.md

 There are also some buggy, experimental randomization options:
 Players: Randomizes player movement stats.
 Boss Locations: Randomizes which bosses appear where.
-World Map Exits: Randomizes the order areas are unlocked on the world map (OoE linear mode only).
+World Map Exits: Randomizes the order areas are unlocked on the world map (OoE only, and the Open World Map option must be disabled).
 Enemy Sprites: Randomizes the graphics of non-boss enemies.
 Boss Sprites: Randomizes the graphics of bosses.